alidehkhodaei/categorized-websites/README.md

   <li>  <h3> <a href="#Al">Al tools</a></h3>In this section, websites related to artificial intelligence have been collected.</li>
   <li>  <h3> <a href="#Cpw">Code Playground Websites</a></h3>Code playground websites are online platforms that allow developers to write, test, and debug their code in real-time.
 They provide a code editor, console, and a variety of tools and libraries for experimenting with programming languages and frameworks.</li>
   <li>  <h3> <a href="#Rw">Resume Writing</a></h3>Resume writing is a specialized category of service that is focused on helping individuals create or improve their resumes.</li>
+  <li>  <h3> <a href="#Wapc"> Writing and Publishing Communities</a></h3>Writing and publishing communities refer to online platforms that provide a space for writers to create, publish, and share their work with other like-minded individuals.</li>
   <li>  <h3> <a href="#Others">Others</a></h3>  These websites offer a range of different services.  </li>
 </ul>